youlweb/JulLocationBundle/Resources/doc/google_places_autocomplete_advanced_use.md

 It is also important that you read the [Google places autocomplete basic setup](google_places_autocomplete_basic_setup.md) page, and try it for yourself, to see what it does.

+**Caution:** The Google places API has proven to be quite inconsistent.
+For instance, when querying places in the same city, one will return a `State` address component, and another will not.
+The `Country`'s long name may be 'United States' for one place, and 'US' for the other.
+This will unfortunately affect the integrity of your JulLocationBundle data.

 ## Full configuration

 JulLocationBundle configuration takes place in the Twig template where your form resides.